raphui/MediaController/README.md

 MediaController
 ===============

-Android app and server side to remote control the VLC Player
+Android app and server side to remote control the VLC Player / Omxplayer